 John, Abraham, Joseph, and Isaac Bowman were Virginia militia officers in the American Revolutionary War.
 In 1779, they led 30 pioneer families to Madison Family County, Kentucky and established Bowman’s Station.
 Their great, great grandson, Abram S. Bowman, purchased Sunset Hills estate farm located in northern Virginia in 1929.
 Following the repeal of Prohibition, he found himself with an excess of corn, wheat, and rye by 1935 and opened a distillery on the property.
 The current A. Smith Bowman Distillery is located about 60 miles from the original distillery in Spotsylvania County, Virginia.
 It opened in 1988 and began distilling spirits in the 1991.

 A. Smith Bowman Distillery was purchased by the Sazerac Company, Inc. in 2003.
 Currently the company doesn’t produce their own whiskey distillate and doesn’t disclose who they source it from.
-It is believed the new make they use originates from Buffalo Trace and is their #2 mashbill.
+It is believed the new make they use originates from Buffalo Trace and is their #1 mashbill.
 Bowman Brothers Small Batch is triple distilled but it’s unclear how many times A. Smith Bowman re-distills it through their unique copper still.
 The company then ages the whiskey onsite.
-Bowman Brothers Small Batch consists of eight barrel batches and according to press materials is typically aged 6-7 years.
+Bowman Brothers Small Batch consists of eight barrel batches and according to press materials is typically aged between 6-7 years.

 A welcoming aroma of brown sugar, sweet cinnamon, oak, and a twinge of floral potpourri.
 A quick swirl of the glass brings forth a bouquet of additional sweet notes of candy apple, peach, and custard.
 It’s a pleasant nose with a fair amount of complexity that surprised me quite a bit.